 Create a Cash Reserve

 When things are going well, the temptation can be to reinvest everything or pay yourself a higher salary.
 Instead, consider building a cash reserve.
 You save as much as you can, without limiting your growth, and put this to one side.
 You should aim to build up a year’s operational costs at least, as this will allow you to cope if things go wrong.
 Imagine if all of the companies which suffered during the recent economic crash had had this reserve: very few would have gone under.
-A cash reserve can also be called upon when you need to make that big investment for the next step.
+A cash reserve can also be called upon when you need to make that big investment for the next step in your startup.

 Not many people want to hear this one but for some businesses (especially with new business owners) this is crucial.
 When attempting to stay debt-free, the important thing is not to run before you can walk.
 For some companies, expanding too fast can actually signal the death knell, causing them to go bust.
 If you slowly grow by only doing as much as you can comfortably manage, you will be more likely to stick around for the long term.
 After all, what would you prefer: making ten times the profits for one year, or doubling your profits every year for the next decade?